Updated Jan. 11, 2023

 For example, you can start with Google Adsense—but you need 50,000 views a month.

 But the real money comes once you get to high views.
 Even at 50,000, the better option is to monetize with ad networks, who work with you to place ads on your site—from what I’ve seen, the result is much sleeker and better integrated.
 For example, Mediavine is a popular ad network that manages ads for you.

 Now, if 50,000 views a month sounds like a ridiculous amount, it is—at first.
 After a few years of consistent blogging in a niche, especially if you’ve done some keyword research, you’ll get that much traffic.
 But realistically, most blogs don’t hit those numbers in their first year.

-Pros- Passive income off an existing audience.
+Pros- Passive income from an existing audience.